 In 2021 the East Suffolk and North Essex NHS Foundation Trust (ESNEFT) partnered with our own Centre for Health and Social Care Professions here at Colchester Institute, with a whole new floor dedicated to provide exclusive training to our learners, so they can be career ready at the end of their time with us.
 ESNEFT is one of the biggest NHS Trusts in East Anglia and provides hospital and community services throughout Suffolk and North Essex.

-The ethos for the Centre for Health and Social Care Professions focuses on Preparation, Placement and Progression (P³).
-All learners will develop the skills and professional behaviours expected to be seen in the workplace which will be delivered through a variety of workshops and online learning.
-This will offer students an assessed competency prior to embarking on a placement.
+Focusing on Preparation, Placement and Progression (P³), all students will develop the skills and professional behaviours expected to be seen in the workplace which will be delivered through a variety of workshops and online learning.
+This will offer students an assessed competency prior to embarking on a placement through a variety of workshops, online learning and the Care Certificate.

-All Health and Social Care learners must complete this mandatory training prior to starting on their placements which includes:
+All Health and Social Care students must complete this mandatory training prior to starting on their placements which includes:

 Further progression activities support learners throughout the academic year ready for their next steps, such as: